 Blue River: Following their recent children’s meetings in the village of Muscoda, the assembly was very encouraged with 70-100 children out nightly, including some parents and grandparents.
 Given the interest, they purposed making it a monthly effort beginning late February, D.V.
 The assembly is also seeking guidance on possible gospel meetings at the same location.

-Chihuahua: On January 27, Nelson Ovalles (Chihuahua) and Gilberto Torrens commenced a gospel series in the hall in El Porvenir, located south of the hall where the assembly meets.
+Chihuahua: On January 27, Nelson Ovalles (Chihuahua) and another brother commenced a gospel series in the hall in El Porvenir, located south of the hall where the assembly meets.
 There has been a regular children’s meeting held in this area for a number of years.

-Parral: Leonel Chávez and Andrew Zuidema (Midland Park, NJ) arrived the first week of January and preached the gospel for two weeks in the home of a believer.
-They also visited the believers in El Vergel, a smaller town two hours away.
+Parral: Andrew Zuidema (Midland Park, NJ) arrived the first week of January and preached the gospel for two weeks in the home of a believer.
+He also visited the believers in El Vergel, a smaller town two hours away.
 Matamoros is located about a half hour from Parral, where Jaime and Mayra invited them to preach the gospel on a Lord’s Day.
 Jaime invited friends and family, and the gospel was preached in an orchard.
-During Leonel and Andrew’s time in Chihuahua they also appreciated a two-night visit from Gilberto and Alicia Torrens.

 Hermosillo: The gospel series that commenced in the Y Griega neighbourhood in the south of the city on January 1 continued into February.
 Tim Woodford had to leave for Canada due to his father’s illness and subsequent homecall.
 Marcus Cain continued preaching with the help of local brethren until Duncan Beckett arrived the last week of January to help for 10 days.
 God has blessed in salvation and there are others who are attending regularly.